 While I’m not a huge Starbucks fan (let’s say I like other types of coffee), I couldn’t skip this cool place set on the Han River.

-Seoul Wave is a relatively new addition to the river and to the list of Instagrammable places in Seoul, and it can be easily reached from Gangnam.
+Seoul Wave is a relatively new addition to the river and to the list of Instagrammable places in Seoul.
+It can be easily reached from Gangnam.

-The building doesn’t only host the cafe, but it also has yoga studios and other cool places.
+The building hosts a cafe and has yoga studios and other cool places.
 However, Starbucks coffee is the most popular place inside the building, mainly because of the beautiful view you get from the inside.

-It is not a large space so if you are going during the weekend you might find it difficult to find a table on the ground floor.
+It is not an ample space, so if you are going during the weekend, you might find it challenging to find a table on the ground floor.

 Address: 145-35 Jamwon-ro, Seocho-gu, Seoul, South Korea